Last Updated on January 23, 2023 by disneyparkssnob

 If you are just wanting to travel between parks, again you can use any Disney transportation to do so.
 For some routes, your only option maybe to take a Disney bus.
 Like Magic Kingdom to Disney’s Hollywood Studios, you would take a Disney bus to get from one park to another.
 But if you’re traveling from Disney’s Hollywood Studios and want to go to Epcot, you can either take Disney’s Skyliner or a Friendship boat.

 This may seem like a lot and you might just end up staying in the same park all day and this may not even be relevant to you.
 But just know that you are not restricted to only Shades of Green busses.
 You can use any form of transportation to get around Walt Disney World.
+If you are unsure as to which is the best route, use the My Disney Experience mobile app and

 The Shady Shuttle